Generic Name: Niacin Capsules and Tablets (NYE uh sin)

 - Avoid or limit drinking alcohol to less than 3 drinks a day.
 Drinking too much alcohol may raise your chance of liver disease.
 Alcohol may cause more flushing.

-- A very bad muscle problem (rhabdomyolysis) has happened when this medicine (niacin capsules and tablets) was used along with certain drugs for high cholesterol like atorvastatin and simvastatin.
+- A severe muscle problem (rhabdomyolysis) has happened when this medicine (niacin capsules and tablets) was used along with certain drugs for high cholesterol like atorvastatin and simvastatin.
 Sometimes, this has been deadly.
-Talk with the doctor.

 - If you are 65 or older, use this medicine (niacin capsules and tablets) with care.
 You could have more side effects.